Graph-Learning-Benchmarks/gli/datasets/arxiv-2023/README.md

 ## Dataset Description

+A text attributed graph dataset where each node is associated with multiple text attributes.
-arxiv-2023 is collected to be compared with ogbn-arxiv.
+It is collected to be compared with ogbn-arxiv.
 Both datasets represent directed citation networks where each node corresponds to a paper published on arXiv and each edge indicates one paper citing another.

 Statistics:
 - Nodes: 33868